sakib-xrz/service-review/README.md

 ## `Live Link`
 ()

-Hamid Ali Photography is a business portfolio website.
+Hamid Ali Photography is a business website.
 Where the website owner can add service and the users can review the services.
 User also update or delete their review.

  ## `Features and Functionality`